 For more information, or to book your place contact the Project Director Murray Cook at: firstname.lastname@example.org

-The Battle Hill Prehistoric Landscape Project is the 20th Season of research into Aberdeenshire’s prehistoric settlement patterns.
+The Battle Hill Prehistoric Landscape Project is the latest season of research into Aberdeenshire’s prehistoric settlement patterns.
 Previous seasons have explored Roman marching Camps, vitrified forts, Pictish settlement and Mesolithic, Neolithic and Bronze Age lithic sites and cairns.